TheMHMoritz3/Fire-Bear/README.md

 You need Visual Studio and then you can get startet.
 On Windows you have to open in the win32 folder the solution-file Windows-Clinent.

 ### Linux
-You need Monodovelop an then you are good to go.
+You need Monodovelop and then you are good to go.
 Only open in `./win32/Linux-Solution/` the `Linux-Solution.sln`-File.

 More details in the Wiki